Using tokenization for secure settlement and efficient operations of your community service and benefits programs

 We have developed the eServiceCard application for this.
 An application with which you can optimize the administrative processes and can provide trust in the correct use of the funds.

 In short, it works like this: a municipality – or other organization – can allocate a ‘budget’ to someone who qualifies for a certain program.
-This can be done on an ad hoc basis, based on a selection, but it can also be the result of a workflow process in the case management system of an organization.
+This can be done on an ad hoc basis, based on a selection, but also be the result of a workflow process in the case management system of an organization.
 The allocated budget is then linked to a specific ‘Token’.

 But that can of course be much broader:

 - cultural: theater visit or library,

 - or even municipal services, for example the use of a waste depot (how often, how much).

 The key here is that you can program a token for the specific purpose and use.

 It starts with allocating a budget for a specific purpose and with specific rules.
 The client will receive a message about this.
 The message contains a link to the eServiceCard App and a one-time registration code.